 Business travel loyalty programs are structured reward systems designed by airlines, hotels, and travel platforms to recognize and incentivize frequent travelers.
 These programs provide points, miles, or status tiers based on travel activity, which can later be used for upgrades, priority access, or additional travel-related advantages.

-With the growth of digital platforms, loyalty programs are now integrated with mobile apps, booking tools, and expense management systems.
-This integration allows businesses to track travel data more efficiently while helping travelers manage their rewards in real time.
+With digital transformation, loyalty programs are now integrated with mobile apps, booking tools, and expense management systems.
+This allows businesses to track travel data efficiently and enables travelers to manage rewards in real time.

 Importance